-Welcome to the CCAFS Data Management Support Pack.
+Welcome to the CCAFS-CIAT Data Management Support Pack.
 This pack is designed to help you produce high quality, reusable and open data from your research activities.
 It consists of documents, templates and videos covering the different aspects of data management and ranging from the overarching concepts and strategies through to the day-to-day activities.
 For each of the videos in the pack we have included a transcript of the narrative.
 The Data Management Support Pack was created to support the implementation of the CCAFS Data Management strategy.

 Structure of the pack

-The pack is divided into eight areas:
+The pack is divided into nine areas:

 In this section we look at writing research protocols for the research activities, which detail exactly how the research activity will be carried out.
 Producing a research protocol would be one of the first activities when you are planning your project.
 We provide a guide and a case study produced by the SSC as part of a series of guides funded by the Department for International Development of the United Kingdom.
 We have also included a couple of videos explaining what we mean by a “Research Protocol” and what such a document should contain.